Saltwater Aquarium Basics for Beginners

 In my tanks in Norman, Oklahoma, I kept a small 20-gallon saltwater nano for over a year.
 It was beautiful when stable, but the cost of salt, live rock, testing, and equipment failures taught me a clear lesson: most people should master freshwater first before moving to saltwater.

-This 2026-updated guide gives you a realistic picture so you can decide if saltwater is right for you right now.
+This 2026-updated guide gives you a realistic picture — cost, cycling, livestock order, and corals — so you can decide if saltwater is right for you right now.

 Saltwater vs Freshwater at a Glance (2026)